dwadden/multivers/README.md

-# The Longchecker model
+# The MultiVerS model

-This is the repository for the LongChecker model for scientific claim verification, described in the arXiv preprint [LongChecker: Improving scientific claim verification by modeling full-abstract context](https://arxiv.org/abs/2112.01640).
+This is the repository for the MultiVerS model for scientific claim verification, described in the NAACL Findings 2022 paper [MultiVerS: Improving scientific claim verification with weak supervision and full-document context](https://arxiv.org/abs/2112.01640).

+MultiVers was formerly known as LongChecker.
+It's the exact same model; we just changed the name to emphasize different aspects of the modeling approach.
+I'm still in the process of changing the filenames within this repo.

 **Repository status**: We provide data, model checkpoints, and inference code for models trained on three scientific claim verification datasets: [SciFact](https://github.com/allenai/scifact), [CovidFact](https://github.com/asaakyan/covidfact), and [HealthVer](https://github.com/sarrouti/HealthVer) (see below for details).